jadsoncastro/FOSC/README.md

 # FOSC
-A Python version of the Framework for optimal extraction of clusters (FOSC).
+A Python version of the Framework for optimal extraction of clusters (FOSC) (CAMPELLO et al., 2013) [1].

 > **Note:**
 > This is a test version and may contain bugs.
 If you notice anything wrong, please contact the developers.